The estate may hold a claim against funds its payment provider never released.

 Realise value that might otherwise go unrecovered.

-JVHAM (J. van Huuksloot Asset Management B.V.) specialises in the recovery of locked merchant funds from PSPs, EMIs, banks and acquirers across the EEA and the UK, on a no-win-no-fee basis.
+JvHAM (J. van Huuksloot Asset Management B.V.) specialises in the recovery of locked merchant funds from PSPs, EMIs, banks and acquirers across the EEA and the UK, on a no-win-no-fee basis.
 We work with insolvency practitioners and their advisers to realise claims that would otherwise risk going unrecovered.

 This page is general information and does not constitute legal advice.
 The law on locked payment funds, the assignment of estate claims and requirements for approval varies between jurisdictions and between individual cases.